 [r.
 13]

-[Heading inserted in Gazette 25 May 2010 p.
+[Heading inserted: Gazette 25 May 2010 p.
 2272.]

 1. Information relating to previous consumption, production, processing, storage, transportation, sale, supply, delivery or receipt of energy by the person or occupier.

 2. Information relating to forecast consumption, production, processing, storage, transportation, sale, supply, delivery or receipt of energy by the person or occupier.